mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

     - Game making as a non-formal activity - defining terms informal/ formal / non-formal
     - Social learning in Game Making
       - Game playing and making communities
-      - Games as funds of knowledge in
+      - Games as funds of knowledge; the value of retro aesthetics
     - Visual methods in game making
       - Maps of learning, Gee, borrowing how to chart learner's journey from game design